buswinka/piefs/README.md

-# Pykonal
+# Python Instance Eikonal Function Solver (PIEFS)

-Pykonal is a library which solves the Eikonal Function for 2D and 3D instance masks, using the Fast Iterative Method.
+PIEFS is a library which solves the Eikonal Function for 2D and 3D instance masks, using the Fast Iterative Method.
 It achieves memory efficiency through a fused kernel written in OpenAI Triton.
 It also provides functionality to calculate gradients of the eikonal field.